 - 1 teaspoon extra virgin olive oil

-- Using a food processor, pulse the cauliflower to desired rice-like texture.
-(You may need to do in batches – if it is getting trapped at the bottom, remove some and start again so you don’t end up pureeing it completely.)
+- Using a food processor with the S-blade, pulse the cauliflower to desired rice-like texture.
+You may need to do in batches.
+If it is getting trapped at the bottom, remove some and start again so you don’t end up pureeing it completely.